Loading...

 Partnering with a compliant OTC liquidity provider like FinchTrade helps navigate regulatory challenges while benefiting from the advantages of stablecoin transactions.

 In the EU, the Interchange Fee Regulation (IFR) caps consumer credit card fees at 0.3% and debit card fees at 0.2%, but these caps apply only to cards issued and acquired within the EU.
 Cross-border transactions, business cards, prepaid cards, and non-EU issued cards frequently fall outside this regulation, leaving significant fee exposure for processors handling international flows.
 Crypto rails do not face equivalent caps or carve-outs; they operate as a parallel settlement layer.
-As the Markets in Crypto Assets (MiCA) framework establishes clearer rules for digital asset service providers, regulated OTC desks operating under MiCA, including FinchTrade, are positioned to offer compliant alternatives to traditional card rails without the regulatory uncertainty that has historically deterred institutional adoption.
+As the Markets in Crypto Assets (MiCA) framework establishes clearer rules for digital asset service providers, regulated OTC desks operating under MiCA, are positioned to offer compliant alternatives to traditional card rails without the regulatory uncertainty that has historically deterred institutional adoption.

 How Payment Processors Can Implement Stablecoin Solutions